 Proxy Voting: Third Party Service

-Stillwater has engaged Broadridge Proxyedge, an unbiased third party proxy voting service, to receive and review proxy voting statements, provide information and research, make proxy voting recommendations, retain proxy voting records and handle many of the administrative functions associated with the voting of proxies.
-If Stillwater determines that voting a particular proxy would create a material conflict of interest between Stillwater’s interest or the interests of any of its affiliated parties and the client’s best interests, Stillwater will vote such proxy based upon the recommendations of Broadridge Proxyedge.
-Our Chief Compliance Officer is ultimately responsible for ensuring that all proxies received by Stillwater are voted in a timely manner and in a manner consistent with Stillwater’s determination of the client’s best interests.
-Although many proxy proposals will be voted in accordance with the guidelines established in our Proxy Voting Policies, some proposals require special consideration which may dictate an exception to the policies and procedures.
+Stillwater has engaged Broadridge Financial Solutions, Inc., an unbiased third-party proxy voting service, to administer electronic proxy voting, receive and review proxy voting statements, provide information and research, make proxy voting recommendations, retain proxy voting records and handle many of the administrative functions associated with the voting of proxies.
+If Stillwater determines that voting a particular proxy would create a material conflict of interest between Stillwater’s interest or the interests of any of its affiliated parties and the client’s best interests, Stillwater will vote such proxy based upon the recommendations of Broadridge.
+Our Chief Compliance Officer is ultimately responsible for ensuring that all proxies received by Stillwater are voted in a timely manner and in a manner consistent with Stillwater’s proxy voting policies.

-Stillwater will provide this summary of its proxy voting policy to all of its advisory clients annually and will provide clients with records of proxy voting information for their own proxies upon request by the client, in accordance with Rule 204-2 of the Advisers Act.
+Stillwater will provide this summary of its proxy voting policy to all of its advisory clients annually and will provide clients with records of proxy voting information for their own proxies within the past five years upon request by the client, in accordance with Rule 204-2 of the Advisers Act.